y-core-engineering/node-calendly/README.md

 ```

-When using the module `calendly` you don't have to specify the full object but only the nested one as the module automatically wraps the provided data.
+When using the module `calendly` you don't have to specify the full request path as the module automatically wraps the provided data.
 Using the above example this translates to:

 ```js
 calendly.scheduledEvents